noorkaur5/code-gpt-docs/docs/tutorial-basics/configuration.md

 <img width="307" alt="Screenshot 2025-05-19 at 16 37 40" src="https://github.com/user-attachments/assets/c3023f78-8681-4ed0-a311-efc191b1e6b4" />

-You might ask what the difference is between Codebase Indexing and simply highlighting text for context.
+What is the difference between Codebase Indexing and simply highlighting text for context?
 Here's a quick guide on why you might choose to use each:

 Use Highlighting When:
-- You’re focused on a small snippet or specific bug
+- You’re focused on a small snippet or a specific bug
 - You don’t want to give access to your whole project
 - You need quick, one-off explanations